xrg/behave_manners/doc/pagelems.rst

 ``<pe-slotcontent>``

     Points back to the original content of the `slot`.
-See :ref:`Templates and Slots`
+See :ref:`templates-and-slots`

 ``<pe-group>``